20) Scream 3: Opening Scene (0:00:00-0:09:25)

 7) Scream 2: Dewey and Gale Attacked At College (1:15:39-1:23:04)

-This scene works for many reasons.
-It’s thrilling obviously, but we also have the budding romance between Gale and Dewey in danger and this is the closest both of them come to death in the series.
+The most suspenseful chase sequence in the franchise, this scene works for many reasons.
+It’s thrilling obviously, but we also have the budding romance between Gale and Dewey in danger and this is the closest both of them come to death in the series (until Scream 5 that is).
 The look in Gale’s eyes when she thinks she is watching Dewey die before her is heartbreaking and some of Cox’s best acting.
-This is the first and only time we see her cry in the franchise.
-Do you think she’ll shed a tear in next year’s Scream??

 Okay, this might be a controversial opinion but who else thinks Dewey should have died here?
-Think about it.
-Did he really do anything to advance the plots of 3 and 4?
-I love me some Dewey, don’t get me wrong, and I guess you really cannot kill David Arquette, but this scene would have made much more of an impact had he remained dead.
+This scene would have made much more of an impact had he remained dead.

 6) Scream 2: Randy’s Death Scene (1:00:46-1:06:07)

-This scene is one of the reasons why Scream 2 is the best sequel in the series.
-It’s a gut punch.
-The movie had the balls to kill off a main character halfway through and it gets mad props for that.
+The movie had the balls to kill off a beloved main character halfway through and it gets mad props for that.
 Especially a character horror fans related to.
 We all wanted Randy Meeks to be the leading man and to get the girl, but alas, he was never going to be the hero.

 This is also a scene like no other in the franchise.
 The characters receive a call from the killer in broad daylight with countless people around them.
 Surely, they’re safe, right?
 NOPE.